hpc-uk/ziatest/README.md

 ## Reporting

-The purpose of Ziatest is to measure the time needed to launch full-system jobs, and should be run using at least 99.5% of the compute nodes, and at least MPI rank per NIC.
-For systems composed of multiple types of compute nodes, results should be provided separately for each node type.
-It is not necessary to provide results for Ziatest jobs that span multiple node types.

-## Reporting

-Benchmark results should include the job configuration (node type, node count, processes per node) and a projection of the "Time test was completed in".
+Benchmark results should include the job configuration (node type, node count, processes per node) and the "Time test was completed in".

 For the electronic submission, include all the source and makefiles used to build on the target platform